rafaelmartins/blohg/docs/new-blog.rst

 Where ``my_blohg`` is the directory where the new repository will be created.

-Make sure that the directory doesn't exists, or is empty, before try to initialize the repository.
+Make sure that the directory doesn't exist, or is empty, before try to initialize the repository.

 When the repository is created, do the initial commit::